open-quantum-safe/liboqs/CONTRIBUTING.md

 4. Edit `src/kem/kem.h` at the two `EDIT-WHEN-ADDING-KEM` markers to add the analogous lines for potato.
 5. Edit `src/kem/kem.c` at the `EDIT-WHEN-ADDING-KEM` marker to add the analogous lines for potato.

 `.c` and `.h` files in liboqs (other than in `upstream` directories) must meet the OQS coding convention and style and are checked by the pretty-printer.
-See [our wiki page](https://github.com/open-quantum-safe/liboqs/wiki/Coding-conventions) for details.
+See https://github.com/open-quantum-safe/liboqs/wiki/Coding-conventions for details.

 ### Adding to the build system